N-Joshi/N-Joshi/README.md

 ### 👋 Hi there, I'm Naman Joshi - aka [N-Jo]

 ## I'm a Full Stack Web Developer, Tech Explorer and Learner!
-- 🧑‍💼 I’m currently working at Brillio!
+- 🧑‍💼 I’m currently working at Nagarro!
 - 🤓 I learn what I like so I try learning all 😃

 ### Connect with me: